red-panda-productions/IPC-Lib/DOCUMENTATION.md

 ## AwaitClientConnection

 The main thread awaits untill a client has connected to the server, this makes sure that the server cannot send data to a client that is not connected.
-If this function is called without ConnectAsync() the main thread will connect with a client.
+If this function is called before calling ConnectAsync() the main thread will connect with a client.
 Otherwise the main thread will wait on the sub thread until it has connected.

 ## SendData